14 You should use SSL/HTTPS

 If you’re of a certain age, you may recall warnings that you shouldn’t use the WiFi at your neighborhood Starbucks.
 The issue was twofold.

-HTTP has no way to verify that the website you think you’re interacting with is actually that website.
-So a bad actor could put up a fake WiFi network that makes \(\text{bankofamerica.com}\) resolve to a lookalike website to capture your banking information.
+First, HTTP has no way to verify that the website you think you’re interacting with is, in fact, that website.
+A bad actor could put up a fake WiFi network that resolves \(\text{bankofamerica.com}\) to a look-alike website that captures your banking login.
 That’s called a man-in-the-middle attack.

-14.2 How SSL/TLS works
+How SSL/TLS works

-SSL/TLS uses public key encryption (remember, we learned about that in Chapter 8) to do two things – validate that the site you’re visiting is the site you intend and encrypt the traffic back and forth to the site.
+SSL/TLS uses public key encryption (remember, we learned about that in Chapter 8) to do two things: validate that the site you’re visiting is the site you intend and encrypt the traffic back and forth to the site.

-To set up SSL for a website, you create or acquire an SSL certificate, which has a public and a private component (sound familiar?).1 Then, verify the public certificate with a trusted Certificate Authority (CA) and put the private certificate in the right place on the website.2
+To set up SSL for a website, you create or acquire an SSL certificate, which has a public and a private component (sound familiar?).1 Then, verify the public certificate with a trusted Certificate Authority (CA) and put the private certificate in the right place on the website.

-Then, when you go to access that resource, the first thing your machine asks for is a signature.
-The site uses its private key to generate the signature and your machine verifies the signature against it’s internal trusted CA store.
+When you go to access that resource, your machine asks for a signature.
+The service uses its private key to generate a signature and your machine verifies the signature against its internal trusted CA store.2 Now your machine knows it’s communicating with the right host on the other side, and you’re not falling victim to a man-in-the-middle attack.

 Once the verification process is done, your machine and the remote on the other side create temporary session keys to establish encryption with the website on the other end.3 Only then does it start sending real data, now encrypted securely inside a digital envelope.